aeszyman/ARTH312/bibliography.md

 Archibald, Elizabeth P. _Ask the Past: Pertinent and Impertinent Advice from Yesteryear_.
 Hachette, 2015.

-* "Based on the popular blog, _Ask the Past_ is full of the wisdom of the ages - as well as the fad diets, zany pickup lines, and bacon Band-Aids of the ages.
-Drawn from centuries of antique texts by historian and bibliophile Elizabeth P. Archibald, _Ask the Past_ offers a delightful array of advice both wise and weird."
+* Based on the popular blog, _Ask the Past_ is full of the wisdom of the ages - as well as the fad diets, zany pickup lines, and bacon Band-Aids of the ages.
+Drawn from centuries of antique texts by historian and bibliophile Elizabeth P. Archibald, _Ask the Past_ offers a delightful array of advice both wise and weird.

 Anderson, Benjamin. _Cosmos and Community in Early Medieval Art_.
 Yale University Press, 2017.
 Electronic Book